tarotcathedral/tarotcathedral.github.io/about.md

 **Nationality:** 🇵🇱<br>
 **Gender:** female<br>
 **Zodiac Sign (tropical):** Aries<br>
-**Hobby:** Tarot de Marseille, astrology, numerology, true crime, artv **Favorite Tarot card:** Ace of Cups<br>
+**Hobby:** Tarot de Marseille, astrology, numerology, true crime, art **Favorite Tarot card:** Ace of Cups<br>

 I received my first Tarot deck as a gift in 2008.
 It was a deck based on the secret drawings used by the **Hermetic Order of the Golden Dawn**.